-With this in mind, the editorial staff at Wittenberg Magazine, in consultation with the Offices of University Communications, Admission, Athletics, Computing and Human Resources, School of Community Education and the 1998 Associated Press Stylebook, has produced the following style guide for use on university publications with textual emphasis, including brochures, magazines, newsletters, journals, etc. Posters, postcards, book covers, titles, headlines, invitations, labels, business cards, stationery and similar materials may be treated differently.
+With this in mind, Wittenberg's Office of University Communications, in consultation with staff members in Admission, Athletics, Information Technology, Human Resources, and the School of Graduate & Professional Studies, and utilizing the Associated Press Stylebook, has produced the following style guide for use on university publications with textual emphasis, including brochures, magazines, newsletters, journals, etc. Posters, postcards, book covers, titles, headlines, invitations, labels, business cards, stationery and similar materials may be treated differently.
 Overall, this guide will enable the University to present a unified presentation to both its internal and external audiences, and will ensure that the University maintains its positive image.

 It should be noted, however, that this style guide does not contain the only "correct" method for achieving consistency; it is merely a collection of suggestions made on the basis of this institution's preferences and an understanding of the University's varied audiences.
-In general, the University follows the Associated Press Stylebook for all printed materials except in a few instances outlined in the following style guide.
-Please refer to the Campus Telephone Directory for proper name spellings and related information.
+In general, the University follows the Associated Press Stylebook for all printed materials, except in a few instances outlined in the following style guide.
 We hope this style guide proves a useful tool.

-The Office of University Communications is available to answer any questions at (937) 327-7894.
+Staff members in the Office of University Communications are available to answer questions via email at firstname.lastname@example.org.